Explainer last updated May 14, 2020

 On February 26, 2020, Stabilization and Consolidation Advisor Emilio Archila said that 2,757 ex-combatants remain in the 24 former ETCRs.
 Another 1,200 people who were not combatants live in the former ETCRs; 900 are children.
-As of February 2020, the Presidency’s High Counselor for Stabilization and Consolidation reported 8,943 ex-combatants living outside the former ETCRs, dispersed across 522 municipalities.
+A March 18, 2020 statement from the ARN gave a figure of 2,893 ex-combatants living in the former ETCRs.
+As of March 2020, 9,412 former combatants were living outside the former ETCRs, according to the UN Verification Mission.
+In February 2020, the High Counselor for Stabilization and Consolidation gave a figure of 8,943 ex-combatants dispersed across 522 municipalities.

 At the end of 2019, 9,720 ex-FARC members had cases before the Special Jurisdiction for Peace (JEP), the post-conflict transitional justice system.
 This is out of a total of 12,235 defendants at that time.
 Ex-guerrillas are especially on the hook for the JEP’s Macro-Case 001, regarding kidnappings, and Macro-Case 007, regarding child recruitment, as well as cases covering geographic regions most battered by the conflict.

 Protection of ex-combatants remains a big challenge.
-As of February 24, 2020, 186 demobilized FARC members had been killed.
+As of March 26, 2020, the UN Verification Mission reported, the total number of killings of ex-FARC members had reached 192, in addition to 13 disappearances and 39 attempted homicides.
 Of 185 killed as of early February 2020, a disproportionate share—79—were ex-guerrillas who had been released from prison, according to the FARC’s records.
 16 were former guerrillas who had held some position of leadership in the group.
 The Prosecutor General’s Office’s Special Investigative Unit attributed responsibility in 93 cases: 36 to FARC dissident groups, 12 to the ELN, 9 to the Gulf Clan, 10 to small criminal groups, 6 to the EPL, and 13 to “individuals.”
 Other actors, among them security forces, have 1 alleged case each.
 As of December 31, 2019, 41 relatives of ex-combatants had also been killed.